 Lucas had a free arm, but it was of little to help as most of his strength had already left him.
 Sure, he knew he was able to fight for twenty-seven hours straight before, but that was thanks to having several days’ worth of rest and preparation before the Battle Royale.
 On the day itself, Lucas focused more on defense and attacked only when the opportunity presented itself.
-This time, he believed that sprinting non-stop, climbing a steep road and barely having any time to catch a break before getting attacked all played a role in his exhaustion on such short notice.
+This time, he believed that his lack of rest after the grievous fighting, sprinting non-stop, climbing a steep road, and barely having any time to catch a break before getting attacked, all played a role in his exhaustion on such short notice.

 As she held on and continued to squeeze, the girl took an opportunity to satisfy a curiosity that came about ever since she first laid an eye on the boy.
 She reached out and lifted the thick and wavy hair bangs that were covering Lucas' eyes - only to recoil in surprise and accidentally release her hold after doing so.